brj0/configsync/README.md

 # configsync
-Contains personal dotfiles (vimrc, tmux) and scripts to sync on multiple platforms.
+Contains personal configuration/dotfiles (vimrc, tmux) and scripts to sync on multiple platforms.